NENA911/NG911GISDataModel/esri_geodatabase/README.md

 ## Known Issues

+* **ArcGIS Desktop 10.x** [Issues #33 and #37] - ArcGIS Desktop 10.x is not
+  enforcing ranged domains correctly.
+ArcGIS Desktop also does not display an error but rather folds the value to the closest domain value.
+Due to the end-of-life for ArcGIS Desktop 10, it is not excpected the vendor will address this issue.<br>
+  **Recommended Solution** Upgrade to the latest ArcGIS Pro where ranged domains are enforced.

 * **ArcGIS Pro 2.9.0** [Issue #31] - Enabling Editor Tracking on the `DateUpdate`
   field results in an error when creating the NENA template file geodatabase.<br>
   **Recommended Solution** Upgrade to ArcGIS Pro 2.9.5 or later.